 These are prominent concerns all leaders should address, writes leadership expert and author Peter Bregman in, Leading with Emotional Courage: How to Have Hard Conversations, Create Accountability, and Inspire Action on Your Most Important Work (Wiley, 2018).
 These areas are foundational in developing the character, skills, and desires to lead well.

 Leaders who intentionally find time to explore these areas are richly rewarded.
-They grow in their abilities and value; make more use of the skills they have and enter new avenues of opportunity and success.
+They grow in their abilities and value.
+Additionally, they make more use of the skills they have and enter new avenues of opportunity and success.
 Find a way to schedule more time for these kinds of thoughts.

-A seasoned executive coach is an excellent resource to guide you through this process.
+Generally, a seasoned executive coach is an excellent resource to guide you through this process.
 Few leaders see things objectively enough when dealing with their inner workings.
 A second set of eyes spots things you can’t.
-If you would like support in beginning the process of investing in you, your leadership skills, and competencies, I invite you to register at https://bit.ly/3zewGeS .